fedirz/faster-whisper-server/docs/introduction.md

 !!! note

     This project was previously named `faster-whisper-server`.
-It has been renamed to `speaches` to ...
+I've decided to change the name from `faster-whisper-server`, as the project has evolved to support more than just transcription.

+!!! note

+    These docs are a work in progress.
+If you have any questions, suggestions, or find a bug, please create an issue.

 TODO: add HuggingFace Space URL